The following recipe is valid for any type of settings supported by Symfony framework.

 The manual way

-This is the simplest way of doing and it has the advantage of being explicit.
+This is the simplest way of doing and it has the advantage to be explicit.
 The idea is to use the

 imports statement in your main